Respect the land for future generations

 E ho mai, e ho mai, e ho mai!

-On October 28 to 30th, 2011, we gathered to develop this document at the Natural Farming Statewide Planning session at Makapala Retreat Center, North Kohala, Hawai’i Island.
+On October 28 to 30th, 2011, over 30 key stakeholders in the Korean Natural Farming movement gathered to collaboratively develop this document at the Natural Farming Statewide Planning session at Makapala Retreat Center, North Kohala, Hawai’i Island.

 Our Vision and Mission